 I'm going to address each of these.
 We waited at least half an hour to be seated, but once we were seated the server took our order right away and we didn't wait long for our food.
 It was a Sunday at lunch time at a small restaurant.
 I would expect there to be a wait.

 The middle-aged female server with the bleached hair did not follow us out of the restaurant for a higher tip.
 She was too busy getting food to people and seating them.
 We put the money down and walked out, so we didn't have time to know whether or not she was dissatisfied with her tip.
 I don't doubt this happened to these Yelpers, but it didn't happen the hour and a half we were there.
-The service reminded me of the service I've received everywhere else in the word: get the order, drop off food, take empty plates away, and drop off the check.
+The service reminded me of the service I've received everywhere else in the world: get the order, drop off food, take empty plates away, and drop off the check.
 They don't interrupt you during your conversation, they probably won't bring you more water, and this isn't the French Laundry, the server is not there to give you an experience with your meal.

 Did you know that restaurants are not required to give you so much food that you feel sick or have enough for another meal the next day?
 You are not entitled to leftovers.
 I cleaned my plate at Thai Tom without feeling like I was going to explode.
 I felt satisfied.